-If we were to dig deep into the 3 key elements of Teal organizations summarized in Laloux’s book, then they look like this:
+If we were to dig deep into the 3 key elements of Teal organizations summarized in Laloux’s book, they look like this:

 Evolutionary Purpose: Embrace people-centric purpose while remain responsive to market opportunities.

-Wholeness: Acknowledge humanity’s true nature, especially the emotional and spiritual dimensions, and create safe space for emotional healing and spiritual growth.
+Wholeness: Acknowledge humanity’s true nature, especially the emotional and spiritual dimensions, and create a safe space for emotional healing and spiritual growth.

 Self-Management: Cultivate self-leadership capabilities, including self-discipline, self-responsibility, integrity, and independent thinking, in order to make conscious choices and take conscious actions.